hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 >Dr [Cherryl Walker](https://cosmopolitankaroo.co.za/research-team/cherryl-walker/) and the teams of researchers around Stellenbosch University.
 Dr William Beinart of Oxford University.
 And much work done through all the universities of South Africa.
 In general I admire the work done by many government departments and in the United Nations agencies.

 >I am much and widely influenced by many Hanglip associates – they know who they are.
 Jasper Cook is an inspiration for me.
-So are and John Seymour of **The New Complete Book of Self-Sufficiency**, Masanobu Fukuoka of **One Straw Revolution** and Dr EF Schumacher of **Small Is Beautiful: A Study of Economics As If People Mattered**.
+So are John Seymour of **The New Complete Book of Self-Sufficiency**, Masanobu Fukuoka of **One Straw Revolution** and Dr EF Schumacher of **Small Is Beautiful: A Study of Economics As If People Mattered**.
 And many more people in the communities of Colesberg, and beyond ...
-Not least of my wife Les, and our four children Mark, Miles, Kath, Ken.
+Not least of my wife Lesley Osler, and our four children Mark, Miles, Kath, Ken.

 >And….